-For case 1, it can be kept minimal while for case 2, it should be checked with-in expected time in which value is being set.
+For case 1, it can be kept minimal while for case 2, it should be checked within the expected time in which value is being set.

 - Has received push notification (Valid only for Android) - Checks whether the user has received the push notification.
-The condition is synonymous to Impression in Android Push.
+The condition is synonymous with Impression in Android Push.

 - Has dismissed push notification (Valid only for Android) - Checks whether the user has dismissed the received push notification.

 - Has clicked push notification - Checks whether the user has clicked the received push notification.